 Participation

+648,594

-648,594 staff responded (up from 595,270 in 2020)
+staff responded (up from 595,270 in 2020)

-53,620 paper responses (up from 52,165 in 2020)
+594,974 online responses (up from 543,105 in 2020)

-response rate (up from 47% in 2020)

-Note: These are overall figures which include trusts and non-trust organisations.

-- Over 1.3 million NHS employees in England were invited to participate in the survey between September and December 2021. - 280 NHS organisations took part, including all 217 trusts in England. - At each organisation, all eligible staff were invited to take part in the survey1. - Staff were sent either an email containing a link to the online survey or a paper questionnaire, or a paper questionnaire along with a letter containing a QR code for the online survey. - For the first time, in 2021 the survey questions were aligned with the NHS People Promise, which sets out in the words of NHS staff the things that would most improve their working experience. - The reporting has been updated to track progress against the seven People Promise elements (see Technical Details).
-Two theme scores were retained, and sub-scores reported on for the first time across all measures2. - The survey used the same methodology and timings as in previous years.
+53,620 paper responses (up from 52,165 in 2020) 48% response rate (up from 47% in 2020) Note: These are overall figures which include trusts and non-trust organisations. - Over 1.3 million NHS employees in England were invited to participate in the survey between September and December 2021. - 280 NHS organisations took part, including all 217 trusts in England. - At each organisation, all eligible staff were invited to take part in the survey. - Staff were sent either an email containing a link to the online survey or a paper questionnaire, or a paper questionnaire along with a letter containing a QR code for the online survey. - For the first time, in 2021 the survey questions were aligned with the NHS People Promise, which sets out in the words of NHS staff the things that would most improve their working experience. - The reporting has been updated to track progress against the seven People Promise elements (see Technical Details).
+Two theme scores were retained, and sub-scores reported on for the first time across all measures. - The survey used the same methodology and timings as in previous years.
 The majority of questions and some key indicators were retained in order to maintain comparability of trend data and thus provide an indication of the ongoing impact of the Covid-19 pandemic on NHS staff. - The survey was nationally administered by the Survey Coordination Centre, on behalf of NHS England and NHS Improvement.
+How has the survey mode changed over the last 5 years?
+The graph on the right highlights that online completion of the survey has been steadily increasing since 2017.
+In 2021, 594,974 staff responded online, up from 358,238 in 2017.
+Since 2020, the number of staff responding online has increased by more than 50,000 while the number responding on paper has seen little change: Paper: 2020: 52,165